Roch Thériault

-Roch Thériault (/fr/; May 16, 1947 – February 26, 2011) was a Canadian cult leader and convicted murderer.
+Roch Thériault (also spelled Rock Thériault; /fr/; May 16, 1947 – February 26, 2011) was a Canadian cult leader and convicted murderer.
 Thériault, a self-proclaimed prophet under the name Moïse /fr/ (French for "Moses"), founded the Ant Hill Kids in 1977.
 They were a doomsday cult whose beliefs were based on those of the Seventh-day Adventist Church.
 In April 1978, Thériault was removed from the Seventh-day Adventist Church.
 He maintained multiple wives and concubines, impregnating all female members as a religious requirement, and fathering 26 children.
 Thériault's followers, including 12 adults and 22 children, lived under his totalitarian rule in a commune and were subject to severe physical and sexual abuse.

-Thériault was arrested for assault in 1989, dissolving the cult, and in 1993 was convicted for the murder of follower Solange Boilard.
-He had previously killed an infant named Samuel Giguère, while two of his disciples, Geraldine Gagné Auclair and Solange Boilard, died following homeopathic treatments administered to them by Thériault.
+Thériault was arrested for assault in 1989, dissolving the cult.
+In 1993, he was convicted for the murder of follower Solange Boilard.
+He had previously killed an infant named Samuel Giguère, while two of his disciples, Geraldine Gagné Auclair and Solange Boilard, died following treatments administered to them by Thériault.
 Thériault received a life sentence, which he was serving when he was murdered at Dorchester Penitentiary in 2011.
 Thériault, along with Robert Pickton, Clifford Olson and Paul Bernardo, has been considered one of Canada's most notorious criminals since the 1980s.

 Early life

-Roch Thériault was born in Saint-Épiphane on May 16, 1947, into a poor French-Canadian Catholic family, and raised in Thetford Mines.
-Thériault was destined by his mother to become a Priest, but was ostracized by other family members due to having been born from an incestuous rape of his mother by his grandfather.
-He was frequently beaten by his stepfather throughout his childhood and his mother was too scared to protect him from the abuse, thus further isolating him from other family members.
-As a child Thériault was considered to be very intelligent, but dropped out of school in the seventh grade and lived many years in homeless shelters across Quebec and worked different odd jobs before he finally founded a small woodwork business.
+Roch Thériault was born in the village of Rivière-du-Moulin (now part of Sanguenay city), Quebec, on May 16, 1947, into a poor French-Canadian Catholic family, and was raised in Thetford Mines.
+As a child Thériault was considered to be very intelligent, but dropped out of school in the seventh grade and worked different odd jobs before he finally founded a small woodwork business.

+In 1967, Thériault married a woman named Francine Grenier and had two sons with her, Roch-Sylvain and François.
+Grenier and Thériault divorced in 1976.

 In 1972, he began to teach himself the Old Testament of the Bible after he met an adventist Pastor.
 Thériault believed that the end of the world was near and would be brought on by the war between good and evil.
 Thériault converted from Catholicism to the Seventh-day Adventist Church in January 1977, and began practising the denomination's regular holistic beliefs which encouraged a healthy lifestyle free of unhealthy foods and tobacco.